Cherry cheesecake

 • If you are using a narrower, deeper pan reduce the amount of crust a little.
 Bake the crust for the same period of time.
 For the rest of the cheesecake, use same quantities and follow the instructions in the recipe.
 Look for the signs that will tell you when the cheesecake is ready.
 A deeper pan will probably need a bit more time.
 But ovens do vary, so do keep an eye on it.

-Keyword baking, British dessert, cheesecake, cherries, cherry cheesecake, recipes with cherries, summer fruits
+Keyword baking, British dessert, cheesecake, vanilla cheesecake

 All my baking recipes can be found here.